17 Bend Endurance Academy climbers qualify for Bouldering Regional Championship

 Climbers Director Cate Beebe is getting them ready for the contest.

 “We run a mock round every week,” she said.
-“So I think that really helps prepare them for the like mental aspect of comp climbing.”
+“So I think that really helps prepare them for the mental aspect of comp climbing,” Beebe said.

-The Regional event is January 13th in Portland and serves for the youth climbers on the road to the Youth National Championships.
+The regional event is January 13 in Portland and serves for the youth climbers on the road to the Youth National Championships.

-The next event will be the Divisional Championships, which are slated for February 10-11th.
+The next event would be the Divisional Championships, which are slated for February 10-11.